Tandon in the News

 - Hallie Deaktor Kapner for Live Science February 24th, 2011

 This Behind the Scenes article was provided to LiveScience in partnership with the National Science Foundation.

 Scientists have long turned to nature for inspiration and innovation.
 From unlocking the secrets of spider silk to create super-strong materials to taking hints from geckos for new adhesives, clues from the natural world often lead to advances in our practical world.
 But the relationship between engineering and nature has been largely one-directional, with humans reaping the majority of the benefits of discovery.

 What if it was possible to close the loop, and combine human ingenuity and nature’s wisdom to protect a species or ecosystem?

-Maurizio Porfiri, assistant professor of mechanical engineering at the Polytechnic Institute of New York University, is one step closer to that goal through his research into the behavior of schooling fish, which is funded by a prestigious NSF Faculty Early Career Development (CAREER) award.
-Porfiri's findings led him to create a series of biologically inspired robots that may help preserve and protect marine life.
+Dr. Maurizio Porfiri, Assistant Professor of Mechanical Engineering at the Polytechnic Institute of New York University, is one step closer to that goal through his research into the behavior of schooling fish, which is funded by a prestigious NSF Faculty Early Career Development (CAREER) award.
+Porfiri’s findings led him to create a series of biologically inspired robots that may help preserve and protect marine life.